Skip advert

 The Master comes with a comprehensive suite of safety and assistance systems across all models.
 There are 20 features in all, with highlights including autonomous emergency braking, driver attention monitoring, intelligent speed assist, traffic sign recognition and lane-keeping assist.
 Other helpful tech includes the standard-fit rear parking sensors, the trailer stability assistance and the (optional) digital rear-view mirror.
 We think the latter is worth paying for; it’s clear, bright and has virtually no delay.

 We get three diesel variants of the Renault Master in the UK, along with one electric model - the Master E-Tech.
 The diesels all use new 2.0-litre Blue dCi engines, with power outputs of 128bhp, 148bhp and 168bhp.
-The first two get a six-speed manual gearbox as standard, while the most powerful of the three gets a new nine-speed automatic gearbox.
-The auto ‘box can be optioned with the 148bhp engine for an extra £2,000.
-Heavy duty Masters are only available with the 148bhp engine and manual gearbox.
+The entry-level motor has a six-speed manual gearbox as standard, while the mid-range version can be had with the nine-speed automatic gearbox that comes with the most powerful engine for around £2,000 extra.
+Heavy-duty Masters are only available with the 148bhp engine and manual gearbox.

 On the move, the 148bhp model has plenty of punch down low, despite its peak 360Nm of torque lagging behind an equivalent Transit.
-We tested it on a variety of roads with a 400kg payload in the back and had no problem keeping up with traffic around town and on the motorway.
-Only above 3,000rpm does the pulling power begin to drop off, but we think it’s more than potent enough for most customers.
+We tested it on a variety of roads and had no problem keeping up with traffic around town and on the motorway, with plenty of punch available at lower revs.
+Only above 3,000rpm does the pulling power begin to drop off, but we think it’s more than enough for most customers.
 If you’ll be regularly approaching the Master’s load capacity, the 168bhp has marginally more shove, but it’s only really noticeable when overtaking at motorway speeds.
 Torque stands at 360Nm, so in theory it should be more comfortable hauling heavy loads.

 Advertisement - Article continues below